Blog

 LOG file generated from the malware collected from the analysis.
 (Source: Flashpoint)

-Stay ahead using Flashpoint
+Stay Ahead Using Flashpoint

 Infostealers are easily accessible, easy to use, and inexpensive for threat actors to purchase.
 Consequently, there is high demand for stealers across illicit communities.
 In addition to the many existing and emerging families of infostealers, malicious actors are continuing to leverage Seidr.
 These attackers are actively working to improve and develop multiple variants to increase its ability to bypass defensive measures.
 Therefore, understanding what Seidr infostealer malware is and how it works is essential for strengthening cybersecurity defenses.